 System model.
-There are a set of users and a set of servers that are operated by one or more service providers.
-As in a standard Public Key Infrastructure (PKI), a server has a pair of public and private keys, and so is a user.
-All the users and servers are modeled as probabilistic polynomial-time algorithms.
-A user splits its private key into two shares after a certain cryptographic transformation; roughly speaking, one share is stored on the user side (perhaps being encrypted with a password) and the other is stored on a remote server.
+There are a set of users and a set of semi-trusted servers.
+As in a standard Public Key Infrastructure (PKI), a server has a pair of public and private keys, and so does a user.
+All the users and servers are probabilistic polynomial-time algorithms.
+A user splits its private key into two shares after a cryptographic transformation such that one share is stored on the user side (perhaps being encrypted with a password) and the other is stored on a remote server.
 A soft-token is a data structure a user stores.
 A soft-token (containing a user-side key share) may be stateful, so we may denote by $token^{(i)}$ the soft-token after the i^{th} transaction in which it is utilized.

 A server has two interfaces: one for producing signatures and the other for disabling private keys.
-The resulting signatures can be verified using the public keys of the users, and thus can be used for authentication in higher-layer applications such as large-scale networked systems mentioned above.
-In order for a user to produce a signature corresponding to its private key, the user conducts an interaction with a server, which collaborates with the claimed user only when the user successfully authenticates itself.
+The resulting signatures can be verified using the public keys of the users, and thus can be used for authenticating the users in higher-layer applications.
+In order for a user to produce a signature, the user conducts an interaction with a server, which collaborates with the claimed user only when the user successfully authenticates itself to the server (not to the higher-layer application).
 In order for a user to disable its private key, the user needs to succeed in a certain authentication operation.
 A server maintains a database for recording relevant information that would allow the service provider to take actions (e.g., gathering payment when the service is payment-based).

 Adversary.
-We consider an adversary who may have control over the network to some extent.
+We consider an adversary who may have control over the network.
 The adversary may compromise certain resources including a user's soft-token, a user's password, and a server's private key.
-The adversary may break into a user's device when the client software is active, which means that we consider an adversary that is strictly more powerful than the adversary considered in previous soft-token systems.
-We assume that integrity of the server side (e.g., the database) is guaranteed, even if an adversary may be able to compromise the server's private key.
+The adversary may break into a user's device when the client software is active; this explains why we consider an adversary that is strictly more powerful than the adversary considered in previous soft-token systems.
+We assume that the integrity of the server (e.g., the database) is guaranteed, even if an adversary can compromise the server's private key.
 This also models the situation where a semi-trusted server may be honest in performing the protocol, but curious about the users' private keys.

 Goals.
-Let κ be the primary security parameter.
+Recall that k is the primary security parameter.
 A cryptographic service should have the following properties: